JonathanWPedersen/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](Picture2.9.PNG)

-The error is in the situation were we have an openbracket ([) but not an close bracket (]), this creates problem with the code changes made in the second code changes, the code from that is using "substring(nextOpenBracket+1, nextCloseBracket)", where the "nextCloseBracket" is behind "nextOpenBracket" and therefore throws an error, this is solved by using if statement "nextCloseBracket < nextOpenBracket" to make sure this doens't happen by break.
+The error is in the situation were we have an openbracket ([) but not an close bracket (]), this creates problem with the code changes made in the second code changes, the code from that is using "substring(nextOpenBracket+1, nextCloseBracket)", where the "nextCloseBracket" is behind "nextOpenBracket" and therefore throws an error, this is solved by using if statement "nextCloseBracket < nextOpenBracket" to make sure this doens't happen by having the command "break" afterwards.